peterhry/peterhrynkow.com/_drafts/component-api.md

 #### Children Prop

-Using the `children` prop to manage composition is idiomatic in React.
+Using the `children` prop to compose child elements is idiomatic in React.

-Here the component is saying "Give me the children and I'll slot them in somewhere".
+Here the component is saying “Give me the children and I'll slot them in somewhere".

 ```jsx
 () => <Tabs>